Urine Complete TestUrine Complete

 Microscopic exam

 Sometimes performed as part of a urinalysis, this test involves viewing drops of concentrated urine — urine that’s been spun in a machine — under a microscope.
-If any of the following levels are above average, you might need more tests:

 • White blood cells (leukocytes) might be a sign of an infection.

-• Red blood cells (erythrocytes) might be a sign of kidney disease, a blood disorder or another underlying medical condition, such as bladder cancer.
+• Red blood cells (erythrocytes) might be a sign of kidney disease, a blood disorder, or another underlying medical condition, such as bladder cancer.

-• Bacteria, yeast or parasites can indicate an infection.
+• Bacteria, yeast, or parasites can indicate an infection.

 • Casts — tube-shaped proteins — can be a result of kidney disorders.